tsitokely/Udacity_ANB_Project-The-guardian-feed-app/README.md

 * Input your own guardian API for the app use
 * Specify your keywords
-* Watch a lot of story on the guardian
+* Watch a lot of stories on the guardian

 ## Installation and updates
 Please use Android Studio to compile the application.